Pound for pound, the Fujifilm X-T3 is the best mirrorless camera you can buy right now.

 Yet sensors like Fujifilm’s X Trans chip allow cameras like the X-T3 to be smaller, lighter and more affordable equivalents to full-frame models.

 As such, the X-T3 costs a very reasonable £1,349 (body only).
-Combine this with Fujifilm’s excellent XF lenses and you have a very tempting proposition for both enthusiastic amateurs and pro shooters.
+Combine this with Fujifilm’s excellent range XF lenses (which stands at 31 and counting) and you have a very tempting proposition for both enthusiastic amateurs and pro shooters.

-So do the X-T3’s improvements mean it’s again shaping up to be the complete mirrorless all-rounder?
-I took one out for a day in the suitably vintage paddocks of Goodwood Revival to find out.
+So do the Fujifilm X-T3’s improvements mean it’s again shaping up to be the complete mirrorless all-rounder?
+The answer is an emphatic yes.

 Fujifilm X-T3 – Design and handling